robertgagnon726/ai-codegen/README.md

 npm install -g ai-tests
 ```

-This command installs the `aitests` CLI globally, making it available to use in any of your projects.
+This command installs the `aicodegen` CLI globally, making it available to use in any of your projects.

 ### Prerequisites